Andrew-Shay/Neuron/cefpython_pygtk_flask/README.md

 to execute `neuron.py`

 ## Create Windows Executable with PyInstaller
+The following must be executed on a 32bit Windows machine with 32bit Python
 Execute `pyinstaller neuron_installer.spec`
 Two directories will be created, `dist` and `build`
 `build` contains the temporary files used to create the executable